-SIS is able to provide students with connections to internship opportunities at organizations abroad.
-SIS maintains relationships with many organizations all over the world and offers students the opportunity to intern through one of its established partnerships.
-The internship can be registered for academic credit or be used to fulfill the .
+SIS is able to provide students with direct connections to internship opportunities at organizations abroad.
+SIS maintains relationships with many organizations all over the world and offers our students the opportunity to intern through one of its established partnerships.
+The internship can be registered for academic credit or non-credit and can be used to fulfill the .

 Academic credit for an internship may be earned through completion of the on-site internship work and an academic project under the direction of a faculty supervisor.
 The grade earned on the academic project, together with an internship evaluation completed by the student's internship site supervisor, will provide the overall grade for the internship credits.
 According to the minimum requirements at AU for earning academic credit for an internship, students must work a minimum of 192 hours.
 Service at the internship must be related to the student's field and should consist of at least 85% substantive work (e.g., research, report writing, etc.).

-Unless otherwise noted in the internship description, students are required to secure a faculty supervisor to oversee the 3 credits.
+For internships registered for credit, unless otherwise noted in the internship description, students are required to have a faculty supervisor to oversee the 3 credits.

 Who Should Attend

 Graduate students from any program in SIS may apply.
 All applicants must demonstrate academic excellence with a GPA of at least 3.0, an interest in the content/skills area of the specific position to which they are applying, and cross-cultural communication skills.
 Additional qualifications may be required by specific internship organizations; see position descriptions for details.

 Students only pay tuition fees if they register for academic credit.
 Additional fees for accommodation, ground transportation and general living expenses are to be covered by the student.
 Students are eligible to apply for the to offset costs.

 After a student has successfully applied and been chosen for an available internship placement through SIS, the student will work with the organization directly to make the necessary arrangement.
 Students will be responsible for all travel, visa, accommodation, and living expenses and arrangements associated with the internship.